 What Are Skin Tags on Cats?

 A skin tag, scientifically known as an acrochordon, is a fleshy mass that protrudes from the skin anywhere on the body.
-Skin tags feel soft and are typically flesh-colored.
-According to the Utah University of Health, they occur due to chronic friction, and they can turn black if the blood supply to the skin tag is interrupted.
+Skin tags feel soft and are usually flesh-colored.
+According to the Utah University of Health, they occur due to extreme friction, and they can turn black if the blood supply to the skin tag is interrupted.

 Skin tags are made up of collagen and skin vessels.
 Some stay the same size forever, while others grow larger.
 They dangle from a slender stalk of skin.
 Unlike warts, which are hard to touch, skin tags can be flat, rounded, or teardrop-shaped.
 Skin tags will usually take on the color of the cat’s skin.

 While they’re harmless and non-painful, skin tags can be irritating, particularly if they’re in a sensitive area – under the legs or on the neck, for example.
-Skin tags that are located where they can become pinched.
+Skin tags that are located there can easily get caught or be pinched.

 Why Do Cats Get Skin Tags?